Monitor AWS Step Functions With Datadog | Datadog

 Author Paul Gottschling

 AWS Step Functions is a service that abstracts distributed applications into state machines, with each state representing a component of an application.
-Not only does this automatically generate an architectural diagram of your application’s workflow, it also makes it straightforward to reorder your states as well as implement parallel execution, retries, and other tasks.
-Whether your states are AWS Lambda functions, Elastic Container Service tasks, or training AI/ML models, you can use AWS Step Functions to coordinate your workloads without changing their code.
+Step functions give you flexibility to orchestrate complex workflows and implement effective retry and error handling behaviors.
+Not only does this automatically generate an architectural diagram of your application’s workflow, it also makes it straightforward to reorder your states as well as implement parallel execution, handle retries, and other tasks.
+Whether your states are AWS Lambda functions, Elastic Container Service tasks, or AI/ML models hosted on Amazon Bedrock, you can use AWS Step Functions to seamlessly coordinate your workloads.

-We are pleased to announce Datadog’s native support for monitoring and tracing AWS Step Functions.
-You can use Datadog to monitor your state machines individually and alongside the rest of your infrastructure, drill down to a singular execution to reveal any states that are slowing down performance, and easily correlate metrics with distributed trace data from your states and functions for insights into errors.
+Monitoring many millions of executions that may involve complex state transitions can get difficult to debug and optimize.
+To help overcome this challenge, Datadog provides native support for monitoring and tracing AWS Step Functions.
+You can use Datadog to monitor your state machines individually and alongside the rest of your infrastructure, drill down to a single execution to reveal any states that are slowing down performance, and easily correlate metrics with distributed trace data from your states and functions for insights into errors.

 Out-of-the-box dashboard for AWS Step Functions.